debezium/debezium.github.io/CONTRIBUTING.md

 You will frequently need to get all the of the changes that are made to the upstream repository, and you can do this with these commands:

     $ git fetch upstream
-    $ git pull upstream master
+    $ git pull upstream develop

-The first command fetches all changes on all branches, while the second actually updates your local `master` branch with the latest commits from the `upstream` repository.
+The first command fetches all changes on all branches, while the second actually updates your local `develop` branch with the latest commits from the `upstream` repository.

 ### Build and make changes